RBuck8339/kh2025CVTrafficSynth/README.md

 You can then run this using the files seen in the Predictor directory

+## How to use the Data Analyst Helper
+cd into the gemini_helper folder and run the `gemini_prompt.py` and add the csv file.
+Then chat with the LLM and gather insights!

 # Made by
 Ronan Buck, Ahmet Cetin, Yussef Zahrani